learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Pandas.md

 ```

 ### DataFrame
-A DataFrame on the other hand is a two-dimensional array where each index represents a row, comparable to an entire spreadsheet.
+A DataFrame on the other hand is a two-dimensional array, comparable to an entire spreadsheet.
 Both the rows (indexes) and columns are customizable as long as the labels are of hashable datatypes.

 Example of creating a DataFrame, by first creating a dictionary and then converting it to a DataFrame (note: the lists must all be of equal length):
 ```python